EstebanMontelongo/Pac-Man-Portal/README.md

 > Missing :

-  > GHOST:
+    > Ghost:

       > Ghost AI movement for each ghost (Currently Random)

       > Ghost eye update depending on direction

       > Ghost death return home and become alive when home is reached

       > Ghost run when in fear mode

       > Ghost blink indicating fear is about to run out

       > Ghost Master class all other ghosts should inherit from a master class

       > Display points when eaten, also increase point amount for each consecutive ghost death

     > Game:

       > Add correct fruit system (spawning, correct quantity per level, correct point score display)

       > Add lives left Icons

       > Add better score and highscore Icons

       > Improve map appearence, make corners smooth

       > Add new levels and level difficulty as number of pellets decrease

-    > Fix portal bugs, pac-man movement improvements,
+      > Fix portal bugs, pac-man movement improvements, anything else im missing

 # What I Learned